tocubed/minitokkio-test/README.md

 ## Prerequisites

 This project was tested with **Python 3.11** but may work with other versions.
-It assumes you have **pip** (included with Python) and **Git** (commonly available for developers).

 ## Installation

 1. **Navigate to the Project Directory and Install Requirements**

-   After downloading or cloning the project, navigate to its directory and install the dependencies:
+   After downloading or cloning the project, navigate to its directory and install the dependencies.
+If you cloned the repository, ensure that you have retrieved all files through Git LFS:
    ```bash
    cd <project_directory>
    pip install -r requirements.txt